authormedia/mybooktable/readme.txt

 This version adds **many** new buy button options including Apple iBooks & Sony Reader

 == Changelog ==

+= 1.3.1 =
+* New "Tags" taxonomy added
+* New shortcode added that displays a list of authors, series, genres, or tags
+* Shortcode inserter has been replaced with a new and improved version
+* Users are now able to change the "Books" term used in the plugin URLs and breadcrumbs *

 = 1.3.0 =
 * Added GetNoticed theme integration and book import